Raise the Roof (game show): Ratings

-The program made little impact with the public and was not recommissioned after one series of 17 episodes.
-A typical audience was 6.1 million viewers as opposed to 13.8 million for BBC One's Casualty.
+The programme made little impact with the public and was not recommissioned after one series of 17 episodes.
+A typical audience was 6.1 million viewers as opposed to 13.8 million for BBC1's Casualty.
 Raise the Roof has since been described as the last example of the era when it was seen as "vulgar" to give away large sums of money and more appropriate to give away prizes of the same value instead.
 Another criticism was that the questions were too easy to generate real suspense, and the pacing was too slow to keep viewers interested.

-Early editions of the show had both a sponsorship deal with Express Newspapers and a viewer competition where gamecards could be collected freely from all major newsagents and viewers could play along with the show for the chance to win a new house of their own.
+Early episodes of the show had both a sponsorship deal with Express Newspapers and a viewer competition where gamecards could be collected freely from all major newsagents and viewers could play along with the show for the chance to win a new house of their own.
 By the time the series finished however, both the sponsorship and competition were discontinued due to the poor reception of the show, resulting in the final few episodes being edited to remove all traces of the competition.